pmarcis/latvian-tweet-corpus/README.md

 This repository is supposed to contain two things:

 * The **Latvian Tweet Corpus** - a collection of tweets that I am continuously collecting for various sentiment analysis and computational social science application purposes (mostly in Latvian).
 Due to the size of the corpus, I cannot share it openly, but if you will contact me directly with describing what you intend to do with it, we will definitely find a way how I can share the data with you.
-* Tools for a tweet corpus collection.
+* Tools for tweet corpus collection.
 I have factored the **Twitter Monitor**, the solution that collects the tweets, out of my experimental projects that can be used to collect tweets from Twitter.
 So ... if you are interested in the **Twitter Monitor**, read further.

 If you are using the Latvian Tweet Corpus or the **Twitter Monitor** and you happen to publish anything, please be so kind and reference the following paper: